-This research provides a breakthrough in the online learning system for teachers, inclusive students, and their parents during the Covid-19 Pandemic.
-The integration of emodule components, remote mentoring, consultation, and competency-based evaluation has been declared to have valid constructs to facilitate online inclusive student learning.
+This research provides a breakthrough in the online learning system for teachers, inclusive students, and their parents during the Covid-19 pandemic.
+Integrating e-module components, remote mentoring, consultation, and competency-based evaluation has been declared valid constructs to facilitate online inclusive student learning.
 Online schools in inclusive education are needed to minimize bullying of students with disabilities (Khanna & Kareem, 2021).
 The teacher can control students' interests and perceptions of learning during study mentoring (Amir, Fediyanto, et al., 2020; Yada et al., 2018).

-The implementation of OIS has provided findings of a significant increase in the learning competence of inclusive students, especially during the Covid-19 Pandemic.
+The implementation of OIS has provided findings of a significant increase in the learning competence of inclusive students, especially during the Covid-19 pandemic.
 Similar online learning for inclusive students has shown improved learning outcomes and deeper understanding (Amir, Ariyanti, et al., 2020; Asongu et al., 2019).
-This is because mobile online learning assistance is more private (Arifin et al., 2021), so that inclusive students can learn more comfortably (Picabea, 2019).
-This is in line with previous research that mentioned the importance of developing strategies that will reduce the impact of the pandemic for performance through more sustainable and efficient online learning (Karakose, Yirci, & Papadakis, 2021; Karakose, Yirci, Papadakis, et al., 2021).
+This is because mobile online learning assistance is more private (Arifin et al., 2021), so inclusive students can learn more comfortably (Picabea, 2019).
+This is in line with previous research that mentioned the importance of developing strategies to reduce the pandemic's impact on performance through more sustainable and efficient online learning (Karakose, Yirci, & Papadakis, 2021; Karakose, Yirci, Papadakis, et al., 2021).

 Another finding in this study is that the learning competencies of inclusive students can be further developed in the elements of cognitive and psychomotor skills, but inclusive students have weak competencies in terms of the affective domain.
 Low affective skills tend to occur in activities that lead to social involvement in terms of communicating and asking questions.
-This is because one of the hidden factors for using technology is to weaken motivation in socializing (Fahyuni et al., 2020; Marlina & Kusumastuti, 2019).
-Therefore, suggestions for future research are needed to modify the OIS that can accommodate the needs of inclusive students so that they can be more social in online practice.
-This can be done if online learning practice activities also involve normal students by creating a conducive learning understanding without looking at shortcomings and still controlling excessive mentoring for inclusive students.
+One of the hidden factors for using technology is weakening motivation in socializing (Fahyuni et al., 2020; Marlina & Kusumastuti, 2019).